-Improve Your Medical Practice Operations: Understanding What Kills Efficiency
+Improve Your Physician Practice Operations: Understanding What Kills Efficiency

-Maintaining an effective medical practice is not easy.
+Maintaining effective physician practice operations is not easy.
 With so many factors and moving parts to consider, making sure your office is running smoothly requires constant attention.
 And it requires identifying different areas that waste time or result in poor outcomes.

-Below are three conditions that can harm your operational efficiency, and how to improve your medical practice operations by fixing them.
+Below are three conditions that can harm your medical office efficiency.
+Discover how to improve your physician practice operations by fixing them.

 1. Communication Breakdowns Between Doctors and Patients

 It goes without saying that doctors need to do a good job discussing treatment with the patients they see.
-Yet a breakdown in communications lead to many issues in healthcare practice management.
+Yet a breakdown in communications leads to many issues in physician practice operations.
 This is especially true when it comes to updating prescriptions.

 A study conducted by Karin Frydenberg and Mette Brekke, which explored the cases of 30 emergency patients, highlights this common mistake and the swath of problems it generates.
 The researchers set out to find discrepancies between “the patients’ actual drugs taken and what was recorded on admission to hospital, during hospitalization, at discharge, and five weeks after [their] hospital stay,” and the results were alarming.